erickmetz/ask/README.md

 - Graceful error handling for invalid tokens
 - Rate limit enforcement with user-friendly error messages

+## Full Disclosure
+I used the Cursor IDE Ask/Agent functions to generate and refactor a lot of these updates change.
+This is my first time using such an IDE tool.
+It's been pretty intersting but has also needed a fair amount of steering, troubleshooting, and corrections.

 # Running API

 ## Running without Docker